Baeldung/learn-spring-data/README.md

-# Module 6 - Advanced Features
+# Advanced Features

-This is the codebase for the [Learn Spring Data](https://www.baeldung.com/learn-spring-data-course#master-class) course (work in progress).
+This is the codebase for Module 'Advanced Features' of [Learn Spring Data JPA](https://www.baeldung.com/learn-spring-data-jpa-course)

 ======